Contextuality and Expressivity of Non-locality: Introduction

 \section{Introduction}

-Non locality is a key feature for quantum information theory and has many implications on quantum computing.
+Non-locality is a key feature for quantum information theory and has many implications on quantum computing.
 For example, there are certain linear algebra problems which can be solved by parallel quantum circuits of constant-depth but require logarithmic-sized classical circuits \cite{bravyi2018quantum}, or distributed computing tasks which can be solved in a constant number of rounds with a quantum setting but with a network-size number of rounds in the classical setting \cite{gall2018quantum}.
 These two approaches used the same quantum computing tool, non-local games.
 They are cooperation games in which the players are each asked a question and can't communicate, but they can share predefined quantum states and operate certain measurements on them according to their question which improves their success without sharing more information thanks to quantum superposition and entanglement.
 Contextuality is resource for models of quantum computation \cite{bermejo2017contextuality} which, for example, allows to describe the counter-intuitive correlations behind these strategies.
-It is usually acknowledged \cite{acin2015combinatorial} that non-locality is a particular case of contextuality.
+It is usually acknowledged \cite{acin2015combinatorial} that non-locality is a particular case of contextuality, for instance Mermin Peres magic square game \cite{Mermin,Peres} was presented as a contextuality scenario.
 But, could certain aspects of non-locality capture contextuality as a whole?
 What is the exact relation between non-locality and contextuality?
 There are several ways to describe contextuality: with a hypergraphs-theoretic approach \cite{acin2015combinatorial}, a graph-theoretic one \cite{cabello2010non} and a sheaf-theoretic one \cite{abramsky2011sheaf}.
+A partial result on this direction was obtained in the sheaf model in \cite{shane}, where it was proven that a large family of contextuality scenarios can be turned onto Bell scenarios.
 This paper uses the first approach and aims at obtaining any contextuality scenario from Foulis-Randall products.
 The players are identified with the factor scenarios of this product.
-First off we introduce the notion of contextuality as hypergraphs and several equivalence relations that are helpeful to understand what need to be captured.
-Indeed, to show that it is possible to capture the properties of a hypergraph one may use a representative in an equivalence class.
-Then we express multipartite non-locality with a contextuality formalism, we finally show in a constructive way how contextuality can be captured by bipartite non-locality, and show that the size of the construction can be optimized by showing a smaller embedding in the case where the contextuality scenario is a graph.